-The decentralized finance market or DeFi is the fastest-growing segment of the crypto industry today.
 The number and growth rate of DeFi projects reminds of the ICO boom in 2017.
 Three years ago most new projects were not practical and were almost identical.
 But DeFi startups create effective alternatives to traditional financial instruments.
 Let's take a closer look at the DeFi concept, as well as the prospects and problems of the decentralized finance market.

 How DeFi Works